SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

     from typing import Callable, Optional, Tuple, Union, List  # you will need all of them in your code
     ```

     for it to work.
-Hint: [here](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html) is a good resource on
+This [cheat sheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html) is a good resource on
     typing.
 We also provide `typing_exercise_solution.py`, but try to solve the exercise yourself.

 2. [mypy](https://mypy.readthedocs.io/en/stable/index.html) is what is called a static type checker.
 If you are using